Warranty & Service··16 min read

 Warranty Registration as a Value-Add After Verification

 NeuroTags layers warranty registration on top of the authentication event.
 When a consumer scans and verifies their product, they can proceed to register for warranty coverage in the same flow.
-This is a sensible design: the scan that proves the product is genuine becomes the same scan that activates the product relationship.
 For brands where authentication is the primary driver, the warranty registration sits naturally alongside it without requiring a separate workflow.

 Customer Data Platform and Loyalty Programmes